Buy Kefir Grains Online India

 Frequently Asked Questions

-Select your interested kefir grains or kombucha scoby product in our website and click "Add to Cart" button, it will redirect you to the "Checkout Page" where you have to make the payment and fill your complete shipping address with pin code.
+Select your interested kefir grains or kombucha scoby product and click “Add to Cart” button, it will redirect you to the “Checkout Page” where you have to make the payment and fill your complete shipping address with pin code.